Clintonkes/OAuthTest/README.md

-# OAuthTest
-The flow of the program starts from the index page at the root of the project.
-The login tab on that page takes you to the login page.
-When the details are inserted, it starts the authorization
+The index page at the root of the project starts the project] The login tab on that index page takes you to a page to put in your login credentials Input the test details to test the application